idea-to-pilot sprint: from raw dataset to live AI product in one week

-package: idea-to-pilot sprint · client: apprentice — reducibl internal product · industry: education / consumer AI · timeline: 1 week
+package: idea-to-pilot sprint · client: an AI-powered learning app built on a large public dataset (reference available on request) · industry: education / consumer AI · timeline: 1 week

 the situation